tbscanlon/CV/README.md

 #### Enrol Yourself (April 2018 to Present)

 - Improving my skills as a developer through peer-led learning
+- Running workshops on technical topics, such as machine learning, number systems, and how to think like a developer
+- Creating multiple technical experiments to test a hypothesis around value creation
+- Coaching & mentoring other members of the peer learning group

 #### Makers Academy (May 2017 to August 2017)